173TECH/sayn/docs/tasks/copy.md

 In this example, we use `updated_at` which is a field updated every time a record changes (or is created) on a hypothetical backend database to select new records, and then we replace all records in the target based on the `id`s found in this new dataset.

+!!! example "tasks/base.yaml"
+    ```yaml
+    task_copy:
+      type: copy
+      source:
+        db: from_db
+        schema: from_schema
+        table: from_table
+      destination:
+        tmp_schema: staging_schema
+        schema: schema
+        table: table_name
+      incremental_key: updated_at
+      append: True
+    ```
+In this other example, whenever the task runs it checks the latest value of `updated_at` and appends to the destination table every record in the source with an `updated_at` greater than or equal to the maximum value present in the destination.

 While the task is running, SAYN will get records from the source database and load into a temporary table, and will merge into the destination table once all records have been loaded.
 The frequency of loading